Pearl re-stringing, pearl cleaning, lengthening and shortening strands, beaded jewelry repair and custom design services by mail in the USA since 2008

 Shortening offers the opportunity to either get rid of a few flawed pearls or to remove some to use to make drop earrings or a pendant.
 I'm often asked to "just take a few pearls off the end instead of re-stringing."
 Unfortunately, this can rarely be done with the traditional methods that I use.
 The entire piece must be re-strung because the ends must be woven back through the last few pearls or beads.

 Often it is a good idea to clean your pearls right before re-stringing them.
 This is usually done while they are still on the old stringing material, but not always.
-You can usually tell if they need to be cleaned by looking at the stringing material and seeing if it looks dirty or if there is any dirt build up around the drill holes.
+Look at the stringing material under magnification in good light to see if it looks dirty or if there is any dirt build up around the drill holes.
 There's really no magic or skill involved in cleaning the pearls except for careful handling and keeping them far away from the drain!
 I use a gentle natural liquid soap (not a detergent) with no dyes or perfumes in it and a lot of clean, room temperature water in a bowl away from the sink.
 I carefully clean them by hand without rubbing the pearls together.
 I use a soft baby washcloth on them.
 Then they are rinsed several times in bowls of clean water and patted dry with a soft cloth.
 The pearls are then carefully cut off the old stringing material, without scratching the pearls, and allowed to dry for a day or two in order to make sure all water evaporates out of the drill holes before re-stringing.

 EVALUATING YOUR PEARLS